timb-machine-mirrors/pfuntner-toys/doc/br.md

 # `br`

 ## Purpose
+`br` stands for _browse_.
 This is a script that you kind of have to use to appreciate.
 It reads from stdin, stashes the data verbatim in a temporary file, launches vi on the file, and then removes the file when you're done.
 So it's a little bit like more but I think it's much more flexible and you have a full editor to play with.

 Alternatively, if you run it without redirecting stdin and give it one or more filenames, it launches vi in read-only mode.
 I used to have an alias for years that would only do read-only editing but I finally combined them together and the script has proven very useful.